esotericenderman/enderman.dev/INDEX.md

   - /about.html
 ---

 Hello!
 I'm Esoteric Enderman, and this is my personal website.
-Here you can find information about my interests.
+Here you can find information about me and my interests.

 I'm a developer and technology enthusiast.
 This website serves as a platform to share my thoughts.